-NOTE (8) DEFERRED COMPENSATION PLAN
+NOTE (10) DEFERRED COMPENSATION PLAN

 The District offers its employees a deferred compensation plan created in accordance with Internal Revenue Service Code, Section 457.
 The plan permits employees to defer a portion of their salary until future years.
 The deferred compensation is not available to employees until retirement, termination, death, or unforeseeable emergencies.
 Federal law requires all assets and income of Section 457 plans to be held in trust, custodial accounts, or annuity contracts for the exclusive benefit of the participants and their beneficiaries.
 The District's deferred compensation plan is administered by a private corporation under contract with the District.
-During the year ended December 31, 2021, the District contributed \$176,938 (1.7% of payroll) to the plan.
+The District does not contribute to this plan.

-NOTE (9) RETIREMENT PLAN
+NOTE (11) RETIREMENT PLAN